Koros0111/exeCute/readme.md

           ON THE TERMINAL
               exeCute [filePath]

+WINDOWS DISCS
+       - For inserting a disc image, right click on it and select  "open  with vDisc".

 MS-DOS DISCS
        - If the launched program folder contains any disc images, they will be made available on drive D.